Find out how business rates are worked out and how to appeal if you think your rateable value is wrong or has changed.

 The rateable value of a property may be changed for a number of reasons:

-If you believe that your rateable value is too high or need to change the assessment of your property, you must contact the VOA Go to https://www.gov.uk/valuation-offices-business-rates (opens new window).
+If you believe that your rateable value is too high or need to change the assessment of your property, you must contact the VO.

 Find your rateable value

-You can do this through the VOA's find a business rates valuation service on GOV.UK.
+You can do this through the VO's find a business rates valuation service on GOV.UK.

 Change your property details

-To tell the VOA about changes to your property details, such as floor area sizes and parking, you need a business rates valuation account.
+To tell the VO about changes to your property details, such as deletion, floor area sizes and parking, you need a business rates valuation account.

-The VOA may accept your changes and update the current and future valuations.
+The VO may accept your changes and update the current and future valuations.

 Appeal your rateable value

-If you think your future rateable value starting from 1 April 2023 is too high, you can check and challenge your business rates valuation.
+If you think your rateable value is too high, you can check and challenge your business rates valuation.

 You must continue to make payments of your business rates as normal in the meantime.
 If you do overpay, we will refund you.

-Before making an appeal, you can contact the VOA to discuss your rateable value and why you wish to appeal it.
+Before making an appeal, you can contact the VO to discuss your rateable value and why you wish to appeal it.
 They may be able to resolve your query by initially contacting them.

 Transitional relief

-Transitional relief, if applicable, limits how much your business rates bill can increase or decrease each year as a result of a revaluation, so that changes to your bill are phased in gradually.
+The transitional relief for business rates limits how much your bill can increase or decrease each year because of a revaluation, so changes to your bill happen gradually.